kyeno/gemlink/README.md

 ### Check GCC version

 gcc/g++ 4.9 or later is required.
-GLINK has been successfully built using gcc/g++ versions 4.9 to 7.x inclusive.
+TENT has been successfully built using gcc/g++ versions 4.9 to 7.x inclusive.
 Use `g++ --version` to check which version you have.

 On Ubuntu Trusty, if your version is too old then you can install gcc/g++ 4.9 as follows: